 - Ishikawa Diagram to detect possible causes of an effect or a problem.

-- Force Field Analysis is an important tool to weigh the pros and cons of a specific decisions to implement changes.
+- Force Field Analysis is an important tool to weigh the pros and cons of specific decisions to implement changes.

 - Strategy Map is a graphical tool to document the strategic goals of management.

-- Pugh Matrix or the decision matrix method is used widely to find out the best solution out of all the possible alternatives generated.
+- Pugh Matrix or the decision matrix method is used widely to find the best solution out of all the possible alternatives generated.

-- Ratio Analysis is a quantitative method to get insights in to a company’s profitability, balance sheet, operational efficiency etc.
+- Ratio Analysis is a quantitative method to get insights into a company’s profitability, balance sheet, operational efficiency, etc.